alsora/learning_cpp/README.md

 # Hello programming world!

-I decided it was about time for me to start learning git, docker, and cpp.
+I decided it was about time for me to start learning linux, git, docker, and cpp.
 Let's see where this brings me!

 What you find in the following can be directly applied as it is if you work on macOS, like I do.

-## 00. First steps
+## 1. First steps

 First of all, I download and install docker